State Protection Group: Tactical Operations Unit (TOU)

-In June 1991 both units were rationalised and dissolved with the creation of the Tactical Operations Unit with the aim of resolving high-risk incidents by containment and negotiation, with minimal or judicious use of force to be applied only as a last resort and based on full and careful assessment.
-Unlike the former SWOS and TRG, the TOU is a completely full-time assignment with a strength of 75 officers and is not responsible for riot control or crowd control situations, which are handled by the Public Order and Riot Squad (PORS).
+In June 1991 both units were rationalised and dissolved with the creation of the Tactical Operations Unit.
+The Unit's aim is the resolution of high-risk incidents by containment and negotiation.
+Minimal or judicious use of force is to be applied only as a last resort and based on full and careful assessment.
+Unlike the former SWOS and TRG, the TOU is a completely full-time assignment with a strength of 75 operators and is not responsible for riot control or crowd control situations, which are handled by the Public Order and Riot Squad (PORS).
 The TOU is available to provide extraordinary assistance to operational police in high-risk incidents such as resolving siege and hostage situations, as well as armed offender situations across the State on a 24-hour basis.
-The TOU also conducts 'high risk' arrest operations of armed and dangerous offenders such as Ivan Milat, Malcolm Naden, or those involved in firearm incidents such as bikie related shootings.
+The TOU conducts 'high risk' arrest operations of armed and dangerous offenders such as Ivan Milat, Malcolm Naden, or those involved in firearm incidents such as bikie related shootings.
 The TOU deals with at least 200 "high-risk" situations, including siege and hostage scenarios, each year across NSW.

 The TOU is equipped with 'less-lethal' devices as well as specialist firearms and equipment for 'domestic' and counter-terrorist operations.
-Members of the TOU are equipped with a wide range of specialist firearms including Heckler & Koch UMP submachine guns and tactical shotguns.
-The TOU is equipped with a wide range of specialist vehicles including mobile command/support vehicles, armoured Chevrolet vans and three Lenco BearCat armoured Ford F550s.
+Members of the TOU are equipped with a wide range of specialist firearms including tactical shotguns for less lethal options and breaching.
+TOU respond in unmarked units including 4WDS and utes, BMW X5, motorcycles and Chrysler SRT 300 and BMW sedans for pursuit.
+The TOU is equipped with a wide range of specialist vehicles including mobile command and support vehicles and armoured Chevrolet vans.
+In March 2025, the TOU acquired two new armoured Lenco BearCats which are based on Ford F550s, including one equipped, in an Australian first, with an extendable ramp that will be based in Sydney.
+At the time, a total of five new BearCats were purchased for A$3.5 million bringing the total number of BearCats in the New South Wales Police Force fleet to six.